AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

 #### If you are running this hack from Azure Cloud Shell and you also want to connect to the Azure databases from your own computer using the GUI tools mentioned above like MySQL Workbench or Pgadmin, then you will need to edit the script file and change the line with "my_ip" to your computer's IP address.
 This will add your computer's IP address to the NSG rule as an allowed IP address (as well as allowing Azure Cloud Shell's public IP address)

-#### If your Shell IP address is already white-listed and you run this script again, it does not make any changes.
+#### If your Shell IP address is already whitelisted and you run this script again, it does not make any changes.

 ## Success Criteria

 * You have a Unix/Linux Shell for setting up the Pizzeria application (e.g. Azure Cloud Shell, WSL2 bash, Mac zsh etc.)
 * You have validated that the Pizzeria applications (one for PostgreSQL and one for MySQL) are working
 * [Optional] You have database management GUI tools for PostgreSQL and MySQL installed on your computer and are able to connect to the PostgreSQL and MySQL databases.
-* Once connected to the database, explore the "wth" database used for the application by selecting on some tables to ensure data is present
+* Once connected to the database, explore the "wth" database used for the application by running SELECT statements on some tables to ensure data is present

 ## Hints